tjthejuggler/JugVid2/README.md

     - The application can play back standard video files (e.g., .mp4, .avi) as a simulated live feed.
 This is useful for testing tracking algorithms without a live camera.
     - To use, select "Recorded Feed (Video)" from the "Feed Source" panel and choose a video file.
 The video will loop automatically.
     - Note: Standard video files do not contain depth data, so depth-dependent features will be limited in this mode.
-- **JugVid2cpp 3D Tracking Mode**:
+- **JugVid2cpp 3D Tracking Mode** ⭐ ENHANCED GUI Integration!:
     - Integration with the high-performance JugVid2cpp C++ ball tracker for superior 3D tracking performance.
     - Provides direct 3D ball positions at up to 90 FPS without traditional computer vision pipeline overhead.
     - Tracks pink, orange, green, and yellow balls using optimized color-based detection.
+    - **🚀 NEW: Complete GUI Integration**: Select "JugVid2cpp 3D Tracking" from the "Feed Source" panel for easy access
+    - **🚀 NEW: Real-time Status Display**: Dedicated status panel shows connection state, ball tracking data, and error messages
+    - **🚀 NEW: Visual Feedback**: Color-coded status indicators (green=connected, red=error, gray=inactive)
+    - **🚀 NEW: Error Handling**: Automatic fallback to live camera mode if JugVid2cpp fails to initialize
+    - **🚀 NEW: Live Ball Data**: Real-time display of tracked balls with 3D coordinates (X, Y, Z positions)
-    - To use, select "JugVid2cpp 3D Tracking" from the "Feed Source" panel or use `--jugvid2cpp` command line option.
+    - To use: Select from GUI dropdown or use `--jugvid2cpp` command line option.
     - Requires JugVid2cpp to be built and available at `/home/twain/Projects/JugVid2cpp/build/bin/ball_tracker`.
-    - _(Added: 2025-08-16, Integration completed: 2025-08-16)_
+    - _(Added: 2025-08-16, GUI Integration completed: 2025-08-18)_
 - **RealSense BAG File Recording**:
     - The application can record color and depth streams from a connected RealSense camera into a `.bag` file.
     - This allows capturing full sensor data for later analysis or playback (Note: Direct playback of `.bag` files with depth data within this application is a potential future enhancement).